open-coronavirus/open-coronavirus/README.md

 - **Use of a distributed network**, rather than a central server
 - **Use of an open-source approach** to create an app to fosters trust in the app’s privacy protection capabilities, as independent experts and media can access and evaluate the source code.

-The principles outlined above, while being technically compatible with current data privacy regulations are inspired in Apps Gone Rogue: [!Maintaining Personal Privacy in an Epidemic](https://arxiv.org/pdf/2003.08567.pdf)
+The principles outlined above, while being technically compatible with current data privacy regulations are inspired in Apps Gone Rogue: [Maintaining Personal Privacy in an Epidemic](https://arxiv.org/pdf/2003.08567.pdf){:target="_blank"}

 ## Project Structure